peteroupc/MailLib/docs/PeterO.Mail.Address.md

     public override string ToString();

-Converts this object to a text string.
+Converts this address object to a text string.

 <b>Returns:</b>